kjose42/Multi-Lvl-Page-Table/README.md

 		num_pages = number of empty pages to retrieve
 		bitmap_length
 	Output:
-		Bitmap index that points to the start of the desired free pages
+		Bitmap index that points to the start of the desired free pages Code
 	Initialize counter of free pages (free_pages)
 	For each loop iteration:
 		If this bit represents the first free page (when free_page == 0), keep track of this page index (stored in index variable)